cyber-defence-campus/RemoteIDReceiver/README.md

 - [Prof. Dr. Marc Rennhard](https://github.com/rennhard),  Zurich University of Applied Sciences
 - [Llorenç Romá](https://github.com/llorencroma),  Cyber-Defence Campus

 ## Installation

 The system is meant to run in any Linux distribution.
-We tested it on a Raspberry Pi 4 running a Lite OS 64-bit.
+We tested it on a Raspberry Pi 4 running a Lite OS 64-bit and on an Ubuntu 22.04

 Execute install script with